 Good businesses make and save people and companies money.
 ResMed does both.

-Over the past decade, ResMed has delivered an annual return to shareholders of 11.9%, 478 basis points greater than the S&P 500.
+Over the past decade, ResMed has delivered an annual return to shareholders of around 17%, much greater than the S&P 500.

 ResMed has growth opportunities in Latin America, Eastern Europe and China and India — all huge markets that will keep it busy for the next decade and beyond.